FEDERAL ENERGY EFFICIENT HOME IMPROVEMENT CREDIT (25C)

 Generally, you must subtract any price adjustments from the cost of the item.
 This can mean rebates, utility subsidies, financial incentives, and anything else that lowers the price point.
 This part can get a little tricky, so be sure to check the frequently asked questions about energy efficient home improvements and residential clean energy property credits for more information.

 The 25C tax credit is “non-refundable,” which means that you can't get back more than you pay in federal income taxes.
-For example, if 30% of your project’s cost hits the $2,000 cap, but you only owe $1,000 in federal income taxes that year, you would receive a $1,000 credit.
+For example, if 30% of your project’s cost hits the $2,000 cap, but you only owe $1,000 in federal income taxes, you would receive a $1,000 credit.

-Remember: After Dec.
-31, 2025, heat pump purchases or installations will not be eligible for the 25C tax incentive.
+Remember: heat pump purchases or installations completed after Dec.
+31, 2025 are not eligible for the 25C tax incentive.

 Want to learn more about electrifying everything?